Love Torn in a Dream: Plot

 The film begins in black and white with a self-aware narrated scene of Love Torn Within a Dream, where producer Paulo Branco welcomes the cast at a celebratory ceremony.
 The film quickly establishes that there are nine interwoven stories that will be depicted throughout the film.
 This is aided by an illustrated configuration on a chalkboard that explicitly references the theories of Ramon Lull's ars combinatoria - an artistic preoccupation of Ruiz.
 Through overlapping threads and exchanged objects, these nine stories form twelve supposed stories in total, although the situation becomes increasingly convoluted as the film progresses.

 Several actors play different characters across the storylines and centuries.
 For instance, Elsa Zylberstein portrays both Lucrezia, a nun-turned mystical nymph, and modern-day Jessica, who interacts with Paul, a student disturbed by a website predicting his future.
 Similarly, Melvil Poupaud plays both Paul, the troubled young Catholic who discovers he is Jewish, and a character named Jacques, a Protestant theologian.
 Many other actors also portray different characters in various roles throughout the film.

-The film explores themes such as a young theology student grappling with doubts over institutional ideologies and hypocrisy, the dangerous power of storytelling, shifting and self-proclaimed denial of identities, as well as piracy, charmed objects that act upon the bearers, maps, and cannibalism.
-These preoccupations and trademarks are recognizable to any seasoned fan of Ruiz's work.
+The film explores themes such as a young theology student grappling with doubts over institutional ideologies and hypocrisy, the dangerous power of storytelling, shifting and self-proclaimed denial of identities, as well as piracy, charmed objects that act upon the bearers, maps, and cannibalism, all typical of Ruiz's work.